 Student Finance NI offices will always count your own income.
 This will include non-earned income, such as interest from savings, but not casual or part-time earnings during your course.

 They may also count income from your parents or partner, depending on whether you are classed as a 'dependent' or 'independent' student.
 The information below tells you what’s usually taken into account when classifying students, but it doesn't cover all circumstances.

 Generally, you’ll be classed as a dependent student if you’re under 25 on the first day of the academic year for which you’re applying for support and are financially dependent on one or both of your parents (even if you don't live with them).
 If you’re a dependent student, your local authority will take into account the income of your parents or adoptive parents on top of your own income.

 If your parents are divorced or separated, the Student Finance NI office will assess the income of just one your parents, rather than both, whichever one seems suitable to them in the circumstances.

 They will ignore income from your other parent, but will take into account the income of any spouse, civil partner or live-in partner of the parent they decide to assess (including a partner of the same sex).

 The lists below aren't exhaustive, but they provide a general guide to when you'll be classed as an independent student.
-You’ll usually be classed as independent if any of the following apply to you on the first day of the academic year for which you’re applying for support:
+You’ll usually be classed as independent if any of the following apply to you on the first day of the first academic year for which you’re applying for support: